Troubleshooting Theme Kit

 Reload a page

-To reload a page when you make changes to Theme Kit, you need to use another tool.
-There are many options available, including the following:
+To reload a page automatically when you make changes to Theme Kit, you can use a reloading tool.
+There are many options, including the following:

 Notifying about changes